Blepharitis causes swollen, itchy eyelids. It’s not usually serious and can often be treated by washing your eyelids every day.

 Things you can do to treat and prevent blepharitis

-- do not use eye makeup – especially eyeliner – while you have symptoms
+do not use eye makeup, especially eyeliner and mascara, while you have symptoms

 How to clean your eyes

-- Soak a clean flannel or cotton wool in warm water and place on your eye for 10 minutes
+- Soak a clean flannel or cotton wool in warm water and place it on your closed eyelid for 5 to 10 minutes.

 - Clean your eyelids using cotton wool or a cotton bud.
-It might help to use a small amount of baby shampoo in water
+It might help to use a small amount of baby shampoo in water.
+Gently wipe along the edge of your eyelids to remove any flakes or crusts.

-A pharmacist might suggest things to help keep your eyelids clean, including:
+A pharmacist might be able to suggest things to help keep your eyelids clean, including:

 - eye pads and wipes